KawaMood/painting_table/README.md

 I recommend you to watch the tutorial for more direct explanation and examples.
 [Incoming]

-## Misc. information about racks
+## Misc. information about painting tables

 - **Painting tables** can be oriented depending on the player's facing direction.
 As the block uses display entities, I don't recommend to spam it so much.
 But you can use a few of them as decoration if you wish.
 - Like for other crafting station, painting tables return input items the player set in it when it closes it.
 - For technical reasons, you can't put a hopper, dropper, crafter adjenctly to a painting table, or a hopper minecart below it.
 These blocks will also be rotated automatically to not face it.

-# 🧰 Other Commands
+# 🧰 Other commands

 <details>
 <summary>Give yourself a painting table</summary>